wcn00/Python-Battleship/README.md

 --quiet         Omit the bombint sounds when a hit is scored.
 --curses-display    instead of a scrolling tty display use a curses display where playerA's board is on the left and playerB's board is on the right.

+Note that the unittesting coverage for the player module suffered because of adding all the calls to curses based code which can't be tested in unittest.